dwyl/book/README.md

 [![BBC Video of School in Africa](https://raw.githubusercontent.com/nelsonic/practical-full-stack-testing/master/manuscript/images/bbc-school-video-screenshot.png)](http://www.bbc.co.uk/education/clips/zjh4d2p "BBC Video of School in South Africa")

-If after watching that video you aren't inspired to get involved, please let us know what *does* make you tick and we can donate the proceeds of your copy of the book to a different charity.
+If after watching [*this video*](http://www.bbc.co.uk/education/clips/zjh4d2p) you aren't inspired to get involved, please let us know what *does* make you tick and we can donate the proceeds of your copy of the book to a different charity.